apnadkarni/blt/doc/listview.rst

     *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal height or the list.
 The nominal size overrides the calculated height of the list.
-If *numPixels* is "", then the height of the list is calculated based on all the list items.
+If *numPixels* is "", then the height of the list is calculated based on all the items.
 The default is "".

   **-highlightbackground** *colorName*
     Specifies the color of the traversal highlight region when *pathName*